shelteredcorgi/BranOS/README.md

 # BranOS 🖥️
 ### *A nostalgic web-based workspace built for focused productivity*

-**When endless browser tabs and notifications kill your creativity, BranOS brings back the focused, distraction-free computing experience of the early 2000s — with modern power under the hood.**
+**When endless browser tabs and notifications kill your creativity, BranOS brings back the focused, distraction-free computing experience of the early 2000s, but with modern power under the hood.**

 ---